Kortelange/webpage/_books/principles_of_economics.md

 He then makes the case that under the right conditions - particularly with sufficiently hard money - a free market interest rate of 0% could potentially be realized in commodity credit.
 This is because lending at 0% interest could feasibly outperform the cost of storing the money, thus impacting the behaviors and decisions of those engaged in lending and borrowing.

 ## Chapter 15: Monetary Expansion

 Chapter 15 provides a deep dive into the nature of money, with a particular focus on differentiating between commodity credit and circulation credit.

-Ammous starts by defining circulation credit, which unlike commodity credit, doesn't necessitate a decrease in present consumption.
-There are three main ways circulation credit can be created: through fractional reserve banking where financial institutions lend out money while simultaneously making it available on-demand for a depositor; by mismatching maturities on loans and credits, where the due date of loans precedes that of credits; and by reusing collateral in different loans, which permits more money to be lent based on the same capital.
-This form of credit also goes by the term fiduciary media, defined as notes and balances redeemable for money, but for which the bank does not hold an equivalent amount.

-Both fiduciary media and fully reserved notes can be used as money, given their primary purpose is to be exchanged for something else.
-However, they differ in that fiduciary media expands the money supply, thereby eroding its capacity to maintain purchasing power over time.

-Ammous then provides a more detailed exploration of different types of money, dividing it broadly into real money and money substitutes like fully backed notes or fiduciary media.
-Real money can take three forms: commodity money, an economic good (often precious metals or Bitcoin) used as a medium of exchange; credit money, a future claim on money intended to be used as payment rather than to claim the money; and fiat money, accepted by decree of an authority and can range from paper money and bank deposits to in-game currency like World of Warcraft coins.
-Money substitutes can comeChapter 15: Monetary Expansion

-Chapter 15 provides a deep dive into the nature of money, with a particular focus on differentiating between commodity credit and circulation credit.

-Ammous starts by defining circulation credit, which unlike commodity credit, doesn't necessitate a decrease in present consumption.
-There are three main ways circulation credit can be created: through fractional reserve banking where financial institutions lend out money while simultaneously making it available on-demand for a depositor; by mismatching maturities on loans and credits, where the due date of loans precedes that of credits; and by reusing collateral in different loans, which permits more money to be lent based on the same capital.
-This form of credit also goes by the term fiduciary media, defined as notes and balances redeemable for money, but for which the bank does not hold an equivalent amount.

-Both fiduciary media and fully reserved notes can be used as money, given their primary purpose is to be exchanged for something else.
-However, they differ in that fiduciary media expands the money supply, thereby eroding its capacity to maintain purchasing power over time.

-Ammous then provides a more detailed exploration of different types of money, dividing it broadly into real money and money substitutes like fully backed notes or fiduciary media.
-Real money can take three forms: commodity money, an economic good (often precious metals or Bitcoin) used as a medium of exchange; credit money, a future claim on money intended to be used as payment rather than to claim the money; and fiat money, accepted by decree of an authority and can range from paper money and bank deposits to in-game currency like World of Warcraft coins.
-Money substitutes can comeChapter 15: Monetary Expansion

-Chapter 15 provides a deep dive into the nature of money, with a particular focus on differentiating between commodity credit and circulation credit.